ePages-de/epages-devportal/_posts/2021/2021-02-18-remote-onboarding.md

 ## Good planning is half the battle

-A good onboarding plan is the key to every successful onboarding, however an onboarding at the office allows you to be more spontaneous.
+A good onboarding plan is the key to every successful onboarding.
+However, an onboarding at the office allows you to be more spontaneous.
 You can ask the colleagues sitting next to you whenever a question comes up and there is always someone around to show you something new.
 While this happens, you automatically get to know everyone you work with better.